hikari-no-yume/oneko-uxn/README.md

 History of oneko-uxn
 ====================

-oneko-sakura is one of the the many versions of “Neko”.
+oneko-sakura is one of the many versions of “Neko”.
 Lineage: oneko-sakura by Kiichiroh Mukose et al (see [README](http://www.daidouji.com/oneko/distfiles/README)) ← oneko by Tatsuya Kato et al (see [history website](https://web.archive.org/web/20010502181733/http://hp.vector.co.jp/authors/VA004959/oneko/nekohist.html)) ← xneko by Masayuki Koba.
 The original Neko is Neko.COM by naoshi, see [Japanese Wikipedia](https://ja.wikipedia.org/wiki/Neko_(%E3%82%BD%E3%83%95%E3%83%88%E3%82%A6%E3%82%A7%E3%82%A2)).

 This port is based on version `oneko-1.2.sakura.5` from <http://www.daidouji.com/oneko/distfiles/oneko-1.2.sakura.5.tar.gz>.
 An unmodified copy is included at `original/oneko-1.2.sakura.5.tar.gz`.
 The `original/` directory also contains the original documentation files, converted to UTF-8 for easier reading.

 This port is by me, [hikari\_no\_yume](https://hikari.noyu.me/).
-I wanted to try using chibicc-uxn to port a “real” application.
+I helped create chibicc-uxn and wanted to try using it to port a “real” application.

 Changes from oneko-sakura
 -------------------------